austenito/austenito.com/source/_posts/2008-03-16-think-higher.markdown

 I'm trying to Think Higher.

-Rather than wondering what type of design pattern would fit best, I'm trying to move up the thought ladder.What types of things fit into the workflow of our users?
+Rather than wondering what type of design pattern would fit best, I'm trying to move up the thought ladder.
+What types of things fit into the workflow of our users?
 Is this useful?
 Where should our development focus be?

 I am hoping that by changing the way I work, I'll be moving on towards gaining that elusive domain knowledge.
 One of our tech leads at work has been helping me out.
 In my opinion, his greatest strength